glastara/ai-university-application-advisor/README.md

 # ReAct Agent Implementation

+**Attribution:**
+This code is based on materials from the AI Agents in LangGraph course by DeepLearning.AI, which itself is based on [Simon Willison's Python ReAct pattern](https://til.simonwillison.net/llms/python-react-pattern).

 This project implements a ReAct (Reasoning and Acting) agent that combines reasoning and acting in an interleaved manner.
 The agent uses GPT-4 to process questions and can perform specific actions like calculations and retrieving dog weight information.

 ## Project Structure